 Buy Me a Coffee advertises its solution as an end to the frustrations Patreon users face.
 Also, a great example of a product entirely based on understanding what customers want and why they want it.

-Sleeping difficulties are a reality for a huge number of people all across the globe.
+Sleeping difficulties are a reality for a huge number of people across the globe.
 Headspace focuses on the lifestyle factor to give an easy solution to them.

 The societal notions of beauty often lead to low self-esteem in women.
 Dove addresses this fact and attempts to help women gain confidence through its campaigns.